Mike Posner: 2015–2020: At Night, Alone, Mansionz, A Real Good Kid, and The Walk Across America

 Posner was featured on Nick Jonas' 2017 single "Remember I Told You", the second collaboration between Posner and Jonas.
 The track also featured English singer Anne-Marie.
 On January 22, 2018, Posner announced a poetry album entitled I was born in detroit on a very, very, very, very, very, very, very cold day, which was released on January 26, 2018.
 In September 2018, he released "Song About You", the lead single from his third studio album, A Real Good Kid; the album was released on January 18, 2019.
 He released a fourth mixtape, Keep Going, on October 9, 2019, to commemorate his trek across the country.
 On December 18, 2020, he released his fourth studio album, a rap-opera type album titled Operation: Wake Up.

 2022–present: The Beginning

 Mike Posner released his fifth studio album, The Beginning, on February 21, 2025.
 Described by Posner as a “reclamation of self” and a journey of transforming pain into joy, the album delves into themes of spiritual growth and resilience while celebrating life's beauty amid challenges.
 The album features 13 tracks, including singles such as “I’m Not Dead Yet,” released on September 23, 2022, which reflects on Posner's near-death experience during his ascent of Mount Everest; “Beautiful Day,” released on September 9, 2024, an ode to gratitude and survival; and “Beautiful Day (Acoustic),” an intimate version of the single released on October 18, 2024.
 Most recently, Posner released “Is It Just Me?,” an ethereal and psychedelic pop track about the cosmic nature of falling in love on January 24, 2025.

+In March 2026, he released the single "I Went Back To Ibiza," which serves as a reflective follow-up to his 2015 hit "I Took a Pill in Ibiza".